rohit-chouhan/crudigniter/README.md

-<p align="center">Crudigniter is fast and easy API Database integrator  for Codeigniter 4, its can easy to perform CRUD technique for CI Application.
-You don't have to create diffrent method for CRUD techniue. everything is possible here in a single API.</p>
+Crudigniter is fast and easy API Database integrator  for Codeigniter 4, its can easy to perform CRUD technique for CI Application.
+You don't have to create diffrent method for CRUD techniue. everything is possible here in a single API

 <h2>Read complete <a href="https://rohit-chouhan.github.io/crudigniter/">Documentation Here</a></h2>